3mdeb/news-and-ideas/blog/content/post/2020-04-30-trenchboot-nlnet-release-04.md

 2. Download *tb-minimal-image.bmap* and *tb-minimal-image.gz* files from GitLab
 CI.

     > Our GitLab CI infrastructure is described in next article.
-For now, ou need to know that you can download release images from [3mdeb/meta-trenchboot/pipelines](https://gitlab.com/trenchboot1/3mdeb/meta-trenchboot/pipelines?scope=tags&page=1)
+For now, you need to know that you can download release images from [3mdeb/meta-trenchboot/pipelines](https://gitlab.com/trenchboot1/3mdeb/meta-trenchboot/pipelines?scope=tags&page=1)
     tags tab.